-The consolidated annual financial statements of ABN AMRO Group N.V. and the Issuer as of 31 December 2016, and for the year then ended, incorporated by reference in this Registration Document, have been audited by Ernst & Young Accountants LLP, independent auditors, as stated in their report appearing herein.
+The consolidated annual financial statements of ABN AMRO Group N.V. and the Issuer for the years emded 31 December 2016 and of 31 December 2017, incorporated by reference in this Registration Document, have been audited by Ernst & Young Accountants LLP, independent auditors, as stated in their report appearing herein.
 The individual auditors of EY are members of the Dutch Professional Association of Accountants (Nederlandse Beroepsorganisatie van Accountants).
 EY has given, and has not withdrawn, its consent to the incorporation by reference of its reports into this Registration Document in the form and context in which it is incorporated.